-Premier Inn has a very large and diverse estate of over 700 hotels.
+Premier Inn has a very large and diverse estate of more than 800 hotels.
 These include purpose-built new build hotels, conversions of existing buildings, older hotels and listed buildings.
 As a result, the exact nature of the facilities available may differ between hotels.
 Individual facilities at any of our hotels will also be subject to availability.
 If the provision of a particular facility is especially important to you we strongly recommend that you contact the hotel direct, prior to booking, and enquire into its availability.

 3. Arrival and car parking facilities